 Blog Post

-A Guide to Using Podcasts for PR – Increase Online Exposure
+A Podcast PR Guide – Increase Online Exposure

 Ofcom says 11.7 million people in the UK now listen to podcasts each week – that’s around 1 in five people.
 Favourites include news and current affairs, comedy and discussion shows.